TItle Photo: The Ritz Hotel – Koshien/Nishinomiya. This blog could easily be titled Weird Stuff in Japan.

 Linguistic note: kanchō also means ‘enema.’

-After kanchō I have to end with something cool, and there’s no lack of cool stuff in Japan.
+After ending the weird stuff in Japan with kanchō I have to add something cool, and there’s no lack of cool stuff in Japan.
 The one I’ll choose is:

 I was introduced to this kind of very traditional Japanese izakaya ‘neighborhood restaurant’ in Osaka.
 Yaki means ‘grilled’ or ‘fried.’